xwkuang5/experimental-design/README.md

 3. `balanced_latin_square`: the variable will be countebalanced using a balanced latin square
 4. `fully_counter_balanced`: the variable will be counterbalanced using all possible permutations of the levels.

-#### Available tasks
-Each task is associated with an attribute `repeatable`, if a task is repeatable, then it will be used repeatedly for all conditions.
-On the other hand, if a task is not repeatable, then it will only be used once in all the conditions for one participant.

 ### Example
 Suppose we have the following input configuration file `input_config.json`
 ```json